College Football Playoff rankings predictions: Top 25 projections for Week 12 | NCAA.com

-As we play Week 11 games, let's take a look at how the College Football Playoff rankings could look.
-Below, I predicted how the second CFP rankings might be by projecting the Top 25 for Week 12.
+Week 11 is done.
+Now let's have fun and think about how the second College Football Playoff rankings could look.
+Below, I predict how the second CFP rankings might be by projecting the Top 25 for Week 12.

 College Football Playoff rankings predictions: Top 25 projections for Week 12